Shridhar2602/nand2tetris/README.md

 ## Project 9 & 10: Compiler I & II

-I began the construction of a Jack compiler, which translates Jack programs into VM code.
-This first part of the compiler handles the lexical analysis and syntax analysis phases, generating intermediate representations of the code.

-## Project 11: Compiler II

-In this project, I completed the Jack compiler by implementing code generation.
-The compiler translates the intermediate representations into VM code that can be executed by the Hack virtual machine.
+The constructor of compiler is divided into 2 parts: tokenizing and code generation.
+Refer to [Compiler Notes](./compiler/README.md).

 ## Project 12: Operating System

 The final project involves building a basic operating system for the Hack computer.
 This operating system includes essential services like memory management, input/output handling, and process management.
-The culmination of this project is a fully functional computer system capable of running complex applications like a Tetris game.
+With an OS, Hack is now a fully functional computer system capable of running complex applications like a Tetris game.

-## Conclusion

-Completing the Nand2Tetris project has provided me with a deep understanding of computer systems from the ground up.
-Each project builds upon the previous ones, offering a comprehensive and practical insight into the inner workings of modern computing.
-I hope this repository serves as a useful resource for anyone interested in computer architecture and low-level software development.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments